spotfiresoftware/tibco-streaming-samples/docker/ef-2node/ef-2node-app/src/site/markdown/index.md

 <a name="creating-an-application-archive-project-for-docker-from-tibco-streambase-studio-trade"></a>

-## Creating an application archive project for Docker from Spotfire StreamBase Studio&trade;
+## Creating an application archive project for Docker from TIBCO StreamBase&reg; Studio

-Spotfire StreamBase Studio&trade; can generate a project containing the necessary files to build and test a Docker image by selecting **Enable Docker support** when creating an application archive project :
+TIBCO StreamBase&reg; Studio can generate a project containing the necessary files to build and test a Docker image by selecting **Enable Docker support** when creating an application archive project :

 ![create](images/create.png)

 Such a project includes :

-* A [base Dockerfile](../../main/docker/base/Dockerfile) to build a base image containing Linux, utilities and the Spotfire StreamBase runtime
+* A [base Dockerfile](../../main/docker/base/Dockerfile) to build a base image containing Linux, utilities and the TIBCO Streaming Runtime
 * A [start-node](../../main/docker/base/start-node) script to start a node
 * An [application Dockerfile](../../main/docker/application/Dockerfile) to build an application image containing the application archive - this is based on the base image
 * Steps in [pom.xml](../../../pom.xml) that uses [fabric8io/docker-maven-plugin](http://dmp.fabric8.io/) to build the Docker image and start Docker containers for basic testing